Supporting Palm Beach County Artists

 – 2016 Dina Baker Fund winner, Batia Lowenberg

 Dina Baker Fund for Mature Female Artists

-Ms. Dina Baker has established The Dina Baker Fund for Mature Female Artists at the Cultural Council of Palm Beach County, Inc. to help stabilize and strengthen the careers of female artists fifty-five (55) years of age or older who reside and/or work in Palm Beach County, who have recognizable artistic merit and who are deserving of financial assistance (whether professional, personal or both) to enable them to further their artistic development and achievement.
-The first Dina Baker Fund recipient, awarded in September 2015, is Alyssa di Edwardo.
+Ms. Dina Baker has established The Dina Baker Fund for Mature Female Artists to help stabilize and strengthen the careers of female Artists 60 years of age or older who reside and work in Palm Beach County, who have recognizable artistic merit and who are deserving of financial assistance (whether professional, personal or both) to enable them to further their artistic development and achievement.

 The Randolph A. Frank Prize for the Performing Arts

 The mission of the Randolph A. Frank Prize for the Performing Arts is to recognize and reward individual performing artists and dedicated educators who enrich the quality of the performing arts in Palm Beach County, Florida.
 All established and emerging individuals who regularly perform or engage in performing arts education in Palm Beach County are eligible for consideration.

 Winner: Shawn Berry